mui/toolpad/docs/data/toolpad/core/components/crud-page/crud-page.md

 # CRUD Page 🚧

-<p class="description">CRUD component extends a data grid by offering create, read, update and delete functionality externally.</p>
+<p class="description">The CRUD component provides a UI for editable data sources.
+With deep-linkable, form-based pages.</p>

 :::warning
 The CRUD component isn't available yet, but you can upvote [**this GitHub issue**](https://github.com/mui/toolpad/issues/4146) to see it arrive sooner.